This section summarizes common problems and potential solutions you might

 sgr sql --no-transaction "VACUUM FULL".
 This will delete dead tuples from tables that were checked out and then deleted.

-Objects that were downloaded from a different engine or Splitgraph Cloud are considered to be
+Objects that were downloaded from a different engine or Splitgraph are

 Waiting for connection...